 Hi!
 I am a PhD candidate in Political Science at the Graduate School of Economic and Social Sciences affiliated with the chair of Professor Sabine Carey.
-I study state repression in authoritarian regimes and post-conflict contexts.
-I’m particularly interested in the empirical study of human rights violations.
+I’m particularly interested in the empirical study of human rights violations and of state repression in authoritarian regimes.
 In my doctoral dissertation, I conduct an empirical and conceptual study of political imprisonment.
-My research has been published among others in Journal of Peace Research, International Interactions, and German Politics.
+My research has been published among others in Journal of Peace Research, Journal of Global Security Studies, Review of International Organization, International Interactions, and German Politics.

 In my article „Who is a political prisoner?“, I identify the key dimensions of disagreement in conceptualizations of political prisoners.
 Definitions of political prisoners differ primarily with regard to (1) the source of politicization, (2) the timing of politicization, (3) the question of nonviolence, (4) the inclusion of identity prisoners, and (5) the criteria for biased state actions.
 I argue that the term political prisoner should be exclusively reserved for victims of politically biased trials while remaining agnostic about prisoners’ individual motivations.
 Otherwise, each politically motivated action ranging from right-wing extremism to jihadism would qualify individuals as political prisoner.
 Further, I emphasize that the concept of political prisoners is never a purely empirical category as it relies on the assumption that there are extra-state principles that limit legitimate state action.
 Since the specification of these principles cannot occur in an apolitical vacuum, the concept relies inherently and necessarily on a normative-political premise.
 I call for a common benchmark grounded in international law, to make political imprisonment comparable on a global scale.